SchneiderMarius/FlickerModel/README.md

 # FlickerModel
-Code for the biophysical model in "Cell-type-specific propagation of visual flicker", Schneider et al. (CellReports, 2023)
+Code for the biophysical model in "Cell-type-specific propagation of visual flicker", Schneider et al. (Cell Reports, 2023)